whiplashomega/elthelas2/data/spellsv2/arcane-gate.markdown

 **Damage**: [ ]

 You create linked teleportation portals that remain open for the duration.
-Choose two points on the ground that you can see, one point within 10 feet of you and one point within 500 feet of you.
-A circular portal, 10 feet in diameter, opens over each point.
+Choose two points on the ground that you can see, one point within 3m of you and one point within 150m of you.
+A circular portal, 3m in diameter, opens over each point.
 If the portal would open in the space occupied by a creature, the spell fails, and the casting is lost.

 The portals are two-dimensional glowing rings filled with mist, hovering inches from the ground and perpendicular to it at the points you choose.
 A ring is visible only from one side (your choice), which is the side that functions as a portal.